NAS Idis DR-6216PS Data Recovery: Faulty RAID Array Solutions

 To mitigate the risk of data loss in such situations, it is recommended to implement proper backup strategies.
 Regularly backing up the data stored on the NAS device to an off-site location or another storage medium can help ensure that data remains safe even if the device itself is damaged or stolen.
 Additionally, encrypting the data stored on the NAS device can provide an extra layer of security, making it difficult for unauthorized individuals to access the data even if they gain physical access to the device.

-Although NAS DR-6216PS can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-6216PS can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view